tonagalata/stoct/README.md

-# shortKut - Your Personal Card Manager
+# Stoct - Your Personal Card Manager

 📱 **A simple, secure app to manage all your cards** - credit cards, loyalty cards, membership cards, and more.
 Everything stays private on your device.

-## ✨ What is shortKut?
+## ✨ What is Stoct?

-shortKut is a web app that helps you organize and manage all your card information in one place.
-Instead of carrying physical cards or storing sensitive info in notes apps, shortKut keeps everything secure and easily accessible on your phone or computer.
+Stoct is a web app that helps you organize and manage all your card information in one place.
+Instead of carrying physical cards or storing sensitive info in notes apps, Stoct keeps everything secure and easily accessible on your phone or computer.

 ## 🚀 Key Features